 Don’t just go for the day though, spend the night in some of the nearby accommodation or at least stay until sunset.
 The sunsets in Nicaragua are incredible and experiencing one on such a gorgeous and isolated beach makes it even that much better!

 The great thing about the places on this list is the versatility.
 I could’ve easily listed 5 beaches as Central America is famous for beaches, but that would be just no fun!
 Exploring a place that has a diverse landscape is so much more intriguing and I think it is important to know that Central America offers that diversity.
-It is a beautiful part of the world to travel, and if you ever get the chance, go for yourself!
+It is a beautiful part of the world to travel to, and if you ever get the chance, go for yourself!